dovecot/documentation/source/settings/plugin/advanced/obox.rst

    :plugin: obox
    :values: @uint

-   Upload indexes after this many mails have been saved since the last upload.
+   Keep a maximum of this many newly saved mails in local metacache indexes before metacache is flushed to object storage.
+For example with a value of 10, every 11th mail triggers a metacache flush.
+Note that the flush isn't immediate - it will happen in the background some time within the next :dovecot_plugin:ref:`metacache_upload_interval`.

-   A higher value reduces the number of uploads, but increases the number of mail downloads to fill the caches after a backend crash.
+   A higher value reduces the number of index bundle uploads, but increases the number of mail downloads to fill the caches after a backend crash.

 .. dovecot_plugin:setting:: obox_no_pop3_backend_uidls